junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "No post-Devil-possession syndrome?"
 Dean chases his eyes, "Just, you know, when have things ever been easy for us?
 I'm just thinking loud, in case there is anything, we might want to give the celebration a rain check."

-Cass stares back with slightly widened eyes, "No, there is no such syndrome, and I feel fine."
+Cass stares back with slightly widened eyes, "No, there is no such syndrome, and I'm fine."

 With that, he narrows his eyes and throws the question back, "What about you?
 No 'post-Darkness-entanglement-and-soul-bomb' syndrome?"

-His fingers did an air quote and Dean finds his eyes automatically get distracted and dropped on his fingers, flickering with amusement.
+His fingers did an air quote, Dean's eyes dropped on his fingers, flickering with amusement.
 He answers with a shrug and a small grin, "Nope, nothing, all peachy."

 "Great!
 Uh, that is, great!"
-Sam cuts in quickly, looking at the watch on his wrist in a very deliberate motion.
+Sam chips in, looking at the watch on his wrist in a very deliberate motion.
 "Well, it's late, and it's been a hell of a day.
 Think I'll hit bed now."

 Dean hums an acknowledgement, takes another drink slowly, then asks thoughtfully, "Don't you think, after the sun was gone and then came back, shouldn't the time be reset or something?
 Like, it's a new day or whatever?
 Hell, it's probably a whole new era when future historians look back.
 We got a BC/AD two thousand years ago, about time for another one.
 What should we call it?
 BD/AG, Before-Darkness and After-God era?"